 - Grab some markers or colored pens and doodle

 - Play your favorite song and boogie around the room

 2. Sing to your succulents.

 We joke about this a lot, but it’s something we actually like doing!
-It can be a really lovely, almost meditative practice to sing a tune while tending to your houseplants.
+Plus, there have been countless studies done that say signing to your plants makes them happier.
+So try singing a tune next time you’re tending to your houseplants.
 Prune away any dead leaves, re-arrange ’em, or even repot them.
 Fill up that gorgeous watering can (or a big cup, let’s be real) and water any that need it.
-While you do, make up a song, hum a melody on the fly, or put on some music and pretend your Ariana Grande for a few minutes.
+While you do, make up a song or put on your latest jam and sing along for a few minutes.
 Your plants will thank you.
-(They won’t, actually, but we will… THANK YOU!)
+(You’re basically Lizzo in their eyes.)

 4. Take a walk and leave your phone at home.